 Who Was John Cabot?

-John Cabot (c.
-1450, disappeared May 1498), born Giovanni Caboto, was a Venetian explorer and navigator known for his 1497 voyage to North America, where he claimed land in Canada for England.
-After setting sail in May 1498 for a return voyage to North America, Cabot's final days remain a mystery.
+John Cabot was a Venetian explorer and navigator known for his 1497 voyage to North America, where he claimed land in Canada for England.
+After setting sail in May 1498 for a return voyage to North America, he disappeared and Cabot's final days remain a mystery.

 Cabot officially became a Venetian citizen in 1476 and began conducting trade in the eastern Mediterranean.
 Records indicate that he got into financial trouble and left Venice as a debtor in November 1488.
 During this time, Cabot became inspired by the discoveries of Bartolomeu Dias and Christopher Columbus.